What is single trip travel insurance?

 Frequently Asked Questions

-* Price is based on 1 traveller aged 61, with no medical conditions, and is travelling to Spain for 7 nights.
-Price is correct as of December 2019.
-Prices may vary according to your individual requirements.
+* Price is based on 1 traveller aged 61, with no medical conditions, and is travelling to France for 7 nights.
+The price is correct as of October 2023.
+Prices may vary according to your individual requirements

 Trusted by people